ram-9047/mongodb/1.basic/theory.md

-## MongoDB(10 min)
+## MongoDB

-MongoDB is a NoSQL database.
+MongoDB is a No SQL database.
 It is an open-source, cross-platform, document-oriented database written in C++.
 It uses javascript as their query language.

 A record in MongoDB is a document, which is a data structure composed of field and value pairs.
 MongoDB documents are similar to JSON objects.
 The values of fields may include other documents, arrays, and arrays of documents.